Affiliate links on Android Authority may earn us a commission. Learn more.

 For the sake of clarification, this list is for apps about existing artists and artwork.
-We have separate lists for drawing apps and apps for artists in the widget below if you’re looking for something to create art.
+We have separate lists for drawing apps and apps for artists below if you’re looking for something to create art.
 We also have a separate list for NFT apps if you enjoy that.

 Amazon Shopping is a bit of a lame start to the list.
 However, it’s a decent spot for getting some cheap art.
 You won’t find any real art there.
 However, you can get reproductions of a lot of famous pieces of art.
 For instance, you can get a reproduction of Starry Night on a canvas for about $15.
 This is a good, cheap way to adorn your house with pieces of art without spending a fortune.
 After all, the originals are usually out of our price range so a good reproduction is a decent idea.
 Plus, it’s fun to window shop.

 See also: The best shopping apps for Android